 The ABL Facility includes certain restrictions including, among other things, restrictions on the incurrence of additional debt, liens, stock repurchases and other restricted payments, asset sales, investments, mergers, acquisitions and affiliate transactions.
 In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including meeting certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances.
 The "fixed charge coverage ratio" is the ratio of (i) the 12-month trailing EBITDA (as defined in the ABL Facility) adjusted for capital expenditures and taxes paid, to (ii) interest expense and certain distributions paid in the trailing 12-month period adjusted for debt amortization, if any.
 These restrictions do not materially limit the Company's ability to pay future dividends at the current dividend rate.
 As of September 30, 2017, the Company was in compliance with all financial covenants of the ABL Facility.
 Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below \$23,000,000.
 The Company's borrowing base availability was above \$23,000,000 during the nine months ended September 30, 2017, and the Company was in compliance with the fixed charge coverage ratio as of September 30, 2017.
-Had the Company not been in compliance with the fixed charge coverage ratio as of September 30, 2017.
-Had the Company been in compliance with the fixed charge coverage ratio as of September 30, 2017.
-Had the Company been in compliance outstanding on September 30, 2017 would have been reduced by \$23,000,000.
+Had the Company not been in compliance with the fixed charge coverage ratio as of September 30, 2017 would have been reduced by \$23,000,000.